 The only place on the Chiang Rai Loop where you will find a lot of souvenirs and a lot of tasty, varied and authentic Thai food.
 Eat well and use this opportunity to buy great gifts for your friends and family.

 Chiang Rai Loop Day 2.
 Chiang Rai – Mae Salong

-There are two routes to get to Mae Salong.
-The first one goes straight through and is about 60-70km long.
-The other route is a more scenic route but it is almost double the distance in terms of kilometers.
-The best way to get around to these towns is on a two-wheeler, motorcycle or bike.
+There are two routes to get to Mae Salong – the first one goes straight through and is about 60-70km long, the other route is more scenic route but more than double the distance in terms of kilometers.
+The best way to get to here is by motorcycle.